 Check out our customer story where Leukemia & Lymphoma Society leveraged Marketing Cloud to increase fundraising efforts by 52%.

 4) Data-informed decisions

-Salesforce just announced a new partnership with Amazon Web Services (AWS), giving organizations the ability to manage their data with the support of data warehouses and lakes.
+Salesforce recently announced a new partnership with Amazon Web Services (AWS), giving organizations the ability to manage their data with the support of data warehouses and lakes.
 Prior to this partnership, you’d need to find data storage solutions outside of your CRM.
-But now, leveraging Amazon S3 (also known as Amazon Simple Storage Services) to create a repository of data for its customers and the ability to integrate this with your CRM, with something like Salesforce Private Connect, is a game-changing experience for the nonprofit industry.
-This means you won’t have to hire a custom developer or an integration architect to customize your external data storage solution, your admins will be able to do this all from their Salesforce instance.
+Now, leveraging Amazon S3 (Amazon Simple Storage Services), your nonprofit can create a repository of data that can integrate with your CRM.
+Used with Salesforce Private Connect, this is a game-changing experience for the nonprofit industry.
+You won’t have to hire a custom developer or an integration architect to customize your external data storage solution as your admins can do this all from their Salesforce instance.

 This partnership allows nonprofits to add better analytics and dashboards using stored data.
 Tableau has also launched a suite of nonprofit-specific dashboard starters so your organization can work smarter, not harder.
 Additionally, with the expansion of fundraising solutions like Elevate—plus the AI magic of Einstein—Salesforce provides additional insight into the likelihood of a donor becoming a recurring donor.
 Experience Cloud can also assist in showing donors the impact and contribution they’ve made through your organization over time.

 5) Invest in people